-As it turned out, though, Erin didn’t find working in a large corporation terribly fulfilling, and so — almost on a flier — she applied to attend law school.
+As it turned out, Erin didn’t find working in a large corporation terribly fulfilling, and so — almost on a flier — she applied to attend law school.
 She wasn’t taking the prospect very seriously, though, because she figured her chances of getting accepted were slim and none.
-She hadn’t, as many do, geared her undergraduate education toward law school acceptance, her bachelor’s wasn’t from a prestigious university and she hadn’t concentrated any effort on building a law school application resume.
+She hadn’t, as many wanna-be law student do, geared her undergraduate education toward law school acceptance; her bachelor’s wasn’t from a prestigious university and she hadn’t concentrated any effort on building a law school application resume.

 To her great surprise she was accepted into Florida Coastal School of Law in Jacksonville.